forestgrape/people_interactions/jurisprudence/universal_rights_and_rules.md

 ### Terminology
-A state: a country (In international relations state is commonly used)
+* A state: a country
-Covenant: a formal agreement
+* Covenant: a formal agreement
-Treaty: an agreement between states.
+* Treaty: an agreement between states.
 Some treaties require signature and/or ratification to comes into force.
 Convention:
   * a behavior pattern which is usually expected to be followed.
   * an agreement between states, less formal than a treaty
-Rule: a specified behavior pattern which is expected to be followed.
+* Rule: a specified behavior pattern which is expected to be followed.
-Law: A collection/system of rules formally agreed to be valid within a country or between countries.
+* Law: A collection/system of rules formally agreed to be valid within a country or between countries.
 A rule which is specified in the law is called legally binding.
-International Law: Law valid for several countries.
+* International Law: Law valid for several countries.
 (International: involving several countries.)
-Jus cogens = peremptory norms: a subset of rules that members of the international community are strongly expected to follow.
-Examples are the prohibitions on genocide, torture, piracy, and slavery.
+* Jus cogens = Peremptory norms: a subset of rules that members of the international community are strongly expected to follow.
+Examples are the prohibitions of genocide, torture, piracy, and slavery.

 ## Law and Covenants for States